Marketing & Advanced Marketing

 75% credit or schedule an appointment with the instructor to make up the work.
 It is the student's responsibility to communicate with the teacher the first day they return; if the student fails to do so late work may not be accepted.

 - The HSHS Student Handbook policies & procedures (which is posted online) will be followed & upheld.

 - Food & Drink are NOT permitted in the classroom.
 Water is the accepted drink.
 Must have a lid.

 - Hall Passes: Students are allowed to use a hall pass when needed, but must never abuse their hall pass privilege.
-Basically this means they should not be using the hall pass multiple times each week.
+Basically, this means they should not be using the hall pass multiple times each week.

 - Profanity will NOT be tolerated.
-In the professional world it has no place, and neither has it a place in the classroom.
+In the professional world, it has no place, and neither has it a place in the classroom.
 Students are to express themselves without the use of profanity.

 - Classroom Computer Use: Computers are to be used for school purposes only.
 Students that choose to use class time to check email, download music, blog, play games, do random Google searches, etc. will be removed from the computer or have those aspects of the computer locked down.
-2nd Offense: Loss of computer privileges for a week, and result in a communication to parents.
+2nd Offense: Loss of computer privileges for a week, and result in communication to parents.
 3rd Offense: Conversation with counselors and/or administration about possible removal from the class.
 Access to a computer is a privilege.

 - Students will be notified by the instructor of any changes in course requirements or policies.

 Students are considered absent if they are 10 or more minutes late to a single class period.
-Students arriving within the first 10 minutes to class will be counted tardy.
+Students arriving within the first 10 minutes of class will be counted tardy.
 Students who are more than 10 minutes late are marked absent.
 Any work not submitted the day it is due—if the student is on campus, will result in work being late.
 Bottom line: Be here.
 Be on time.

 Classroom Consequences —